khallad2/Mongo-Express-React18/README.md

-Todo
+i wanted to focus on the business and user stories that's why i didn't put time for
- - Authorization is implemented
+ - Authorization
- - story end is implemented
+ - security
- - Users model and management is implemented
+ - Users model and management
- - chrome browser
+ - compatibility with firefox and edge and safari now is only Chrome browser

 Assumptions:
  - User can create sentence after story is created (Create story then click Join and choose story or click on story link)